gravitational/teleport/rfd/0105-headless-authentication.md

 In parallel to headless login initiation, the client will generate a Teleport web Proxy URL for the client to complete headless authentication: `https://proxy.example.com/headless/<id>/approve`.
 The URL is shared with the user so they can locally authenticate the auth request from their local browser.

-When the user runs the command or opens the URL locally, their local login session will be used to connect to the Teleport Auth server.
+When the user opens the URL locally, their local login session will be used to connect to the Teleport Auth server.
 If the user is not yet logged in, they will be prompted to login with MFA as usual.

 Once connected, the user can view the request details and either approve or deny the request: